About Our School

 familiarize both students and staff with safety procedures.
 The district-wide

-“Big One At Two” emergency evacuation drill is scheduled for early May.
+“Big One At Two” emergency evacuation drill is scheduled for the first Thursday in May.
 Where

 possible, parents will be asked to pick up their child and follow the formal

 release procedures.
 We thank you in advance for your cooperation.